children grow up into the

 Where one out of every four students face hunger, IHS Ministries' backpack program helps feed local hungry children.

-Food, clothing, and educational needs are the top necessities in Malawi.
+Food, clothing, and educational needs are the top necessities in Nepal.

 Juarez, Mexico was another place where God introduced IHS President and CEO, Robert Stanko, to a pastor named Jorge who had a vision to introduce the gospel message to a group of afflicted people in the Sierra Tarahumara.